 Being able to monitor bandwidth and traffic usage on a network can be very beneficial because you can use it to assess network performance issues, plan network capacity and also verify SLAs.

-Looking at the tools we have discussed in this article, if you want to quickly set up a bandwidth monitoring tool, you may want to go for the Solarwinds Real-Time Bandwidth Monitor – It is by far the easiest and cheapest solution to get you started here and now.
+Looking at the tools we have discussed in this article, if you want to quickly set up a bandwidth monitoring tool, you may want to go for the SolarWinds Real-Time Bandwidth Monitor – It is by far the easiest and cheapest solution to get you started here and now.

-If you are looking for a more robust solution that can give granular information, consider PRTG Network Monitor or Solarwinds NetFlow Traffic Analyzer (if cost is not a problem).
+If you are looking for a more robust solution that can give granular information, consider PRTG Network Monitor or SolarWinds NetFlow Traffic Analyzer (if cost is not a problem).
 If you are more interested in graphs, then Cacti may be the best tool to use.

-We suggest your Grab the Latest FREE Version of Solarwinds Free Tool at NO-COST and get started Immediately.
+We suggest your Grab the Latest FREE Version of SolarWinds Free Tool at NO-COST and get started Immediately.

-Direct download Link can be found here: http://www.solarwinds.com/free-tools/real-time-bandwidth-monitor/registration?program=1643&campaign=70150000000PDzJ
+Direct download Link can be found here: https://www.solarwinds.com/free-tools/network-analyzer-bandwidth-monitoring-bundle/registration